B4PzwL3YVGa6/sparrowdo/README.md

 * ssh passwordless access on the remote host
 * sudo (passwordless?) rights on remote host

+*NOTE*
+You can use password authentication with --password command line parameter or ( more preferred) via shell environment $SSHPASS.
+See --password parameter below.

 # Advanced usage

 ## Running private plugins